Algerian Tractors Company

-Algerian Tractors Company ATC Spa, is a joint venture company specialized in the development of agricultural machinery.
-It was created on August 16, 2012 after an agreement between the Algerian company Etrag and the American Group AGCO.
+Algerian Tractors Company ATC Spa is an Algerian agricultural machinery manufacturer.
+It is a joint venture created on August 16, 2012, after an agreement between the Algerian company Etrag and the American Group AGCO.
 The factory produce tractors in El Khroub, close to Constantine, Algeria.

 Partnership

 Etrag concluded an industrial and commercial partnership with AGCO, world leader in the manufacture of agricultural machinery.
 They created on 16 August 2012 a joint venture (joint venture) called Algerian Tractors Company ATC Spa.
 The agreement consisted of two local partners: ETRAG with (36%), Pmat with (15%) and AGCO with (41%).

 Products

 The factory is producing one Etrag tractor and several Massey Ferguson tractors.